zoeskan/MCB185/course/unit2-calculations.md

 ### 24accuracy.py ###

-Given values for true positives, false positives, true negatives, and false negatives, write a function that returns the accuracy and F1 score.
+Given values for true positives, false positives, true negatives, and false negatives, write a function that returns the F1 score.
 Demonstrate your function works by using it several times in the program.

 ### 25entropy.py ##